 A sauce may be added - whisky or pepper sauce is a good match - but for most people a liberal knob of butter is enough, without detracting from the rich flavour of the haggis itself.

 In recent years the haggis has achieved a kind of mythical status, partly as a result of its scarcity in some parts of the world - the use of sheep lung as an ingredient put it beyond the limits of American health regulations, making it illegal to import or produce commercially in the United States.

 Most surprisingly of all, considering the haggis is uniquely associated with Scottish culture today, some historians and food experts now believe the haggis to have been invented in England originally, before being 'exported' to Scotland!

 Whatever its origins, and however it's served, be sure to try to sample this iconic dish sometime during your visit to Scotland...

-Book a private tour package to get my free personalised information service, with tips on where to go to try haggis during your stay in Edinburgh!
+Book a private tour and get my top tips on where to go to try haggis during your stay in Edinburgh!

 Edinburgh Expert Walking Tours is run by Gareth, an adopted native of Edinburgh, with over 20 years experience of living and working in the city...